 Water pipes exist throughout a home to ensure water is always available when you turn on a faucet or showerhead.
 When a home’s foundation begins to shift due to settling, the water pipes can become compromised.
 On occasion, a homeowner might even visually notice that their water pipes are starting to bend or twist.
 Unfortunately, however, many homeowners don’t notice the problem until a water pipe bursts as a result of the home’s foundation shift.

 Floors can start to slant as a home begins to slowly settle into the ground.
 In the beginning the slant may not seem to be a problem, but as it compounds over time, it will become even more obvious.

 It is important to note that slanting floors may indicate other issues, as well.
 In some instances, the floor can start to slant because the support beams (joists) are rotting, an issue not related to settling.

 Settling is frequently caused by natural changes in the environment, but it may also be caused by problems at the time of construction.
 For example, if a builder crew removes too much soil when constructing a basement, they must refill the area that is no longer compacted with soil.
 If the soil is not compacted enough, it will not be able to hold the weight of the house, causing the house to shift.
 It’s impossible to tell whether the settling is serious or not without a professional’s help.
 Therefore, it’s important that you call a professional as soon as you spot any of these signs of settling.
 My Foundation Repairs can connect you with an expert contractor in no time.

-foundation settlement is to contact a foundation repair specialist in your area.
+The first thing to do if you notice signs of foundation settlement is to contact a foundation repair specialist in your area.
 My Foundation Repairs has a network of foundation repair specialists across the country.
-Once you have found a specialist in your area, they can provide an inspection and estimate for your foundation repairs.
+They can provide an inspection and estimate for your foundation repairs.
 Some of the solutions might include the following underpinning products: